- Solar advice hub

 With a storage battery

-Just set your battery to charge up during the off-peak period every night, then use that low-cost electricity to run your household.
+All you need to do is set your battery to charge up during the off-peak period every night, then use that low-cost electricity to run your household for most of the day.

-Whether you have a 5.2kWh or 10kWh battery, you’ll easily be able to fully charge it in this seven-hour window.
+If you have a 5.2kWh battery (or even a 10kWh battery), you should be able to easily fully charge it in this seven-hour window.

-This will enable you to earn a further £361 by selling your extra solar electricity to the grid through E.ON Next Export Exclusive.
+While you're running your household on this cheap supply, you can earn £377 per year by selling your extra solar electricity to the grid through E.ON Next Export Exclusive.
 It pays you 16.5p per kWh, making it one of the best solar export tariffs around.

 If you’re wondering how much you could save with a solar & battery system, enter a few details below and we’ll generate a quick estimate.